chriscave/cave-plots/README.md

 # Feynplots
 A package to see what's going on inside graphs produced from a QLattice.
-A QLattice is a quantum mechanics simulator that produces models for datasets in an evolutionary process.
+A QLattice is a quantum mechanics simulator produced by [Abzu](https://www.abzu.ai/) that produces models for datasets in an evolutionary process.
 [You can read more about the QLattice here](https://docs.abzu.ai/docs/guides/qlattice.html).
-Feyn is the package used to interact with the QLattice
+Feyn is the package used to interact with the QLattice and you can find more about [getting started with it here](https://docs.abzu.ai/docs/guides/quick_start.html).

 A graph produced from the QLattice typically looks like so